The Basics

 - Most common means of identification for electronic systems.

-- A unique identifier consisting of a first initial/first name and a last name.
+- Unique identifier, consists of a first initial/first name and a last name.

 - Should not be considered a secret, it's not for authentication.